People in the UK love using the internet!

 In addition, 87% of all UK retail purchases were done online, with an average purchase of around £33 per transaction.

-It goes without saying nowadays that every small, medium or large UK business needs to have an online presence.
+It goes without saying nowadays that every small, medium or large UK business needs to have an online presence & at the very least will need business email hosting.

 They can shut your online shop down at any time & often without recourse or notice.